allebb/conductor/README.md

 ### Optional Fail2Ban and nftables protection

-Conductor includes an optional installer for Fail2Ban and nftables (software firewall) and will monitor for suspitious activity and block bad actos.
+Conductor includes an optional installer for Fail2Ban and nftables (software firewall) and will monitor for suspitious activity and block bad actors if required.
 It is not run by the main installer, so you can add it after Conductor is installed, if you wish by running:

 ```shell
 sudo bash /etc/conductor/utils/install_fail2ban_nftables.sh